 Why You Want To Use PayPal For

-Also, Amazon only pays out every 14 days, which makes it even more difficult to use the monies from the customer’s actual purchase.
+Also, Amazon only pays out sales profits every 14 days which makes it even more difficult to use the funds from the customer’s actual purchase.

 How To Use PayPal On Amazon

-You then copy the code, head over to Amazon.com to purchase your item, and while in Checkout you paste in your Amazon Gift Card code.
-As simple as that!
-You have now used your PayPal balance to make a purchase on Amazon.
+You then copy the code, head over to Amazon.com to purchase your item, and while in Checkout, you paste in the Amazon Gift Card code and complete the purchase.